florianmattana/hugo/content/posts/fp4-fused-attention-kernel-sm120.md

 Before writing a single line of code, it helps to map out the full problem.

 Attention takes three inputs: Q (what each token is looking for), K (what each token offers), and V (the content each token carries).
+The computation is: score every query against every key, normalize those scores into probabilities with softmax, then use those probabilities to take a weighted average of the values.

-The math is two matrix multiplies with a softmax in between: S = Q times K-transpose gives a score for every pair of tokens, softmax turns each row of S into a probability distribution, and O = softmax(S) times V produces a weighted average of the values.
-The fused kernel does all three without ever writing S to memory.
+On a GPU, this becomes two matrix multiplies with a softmax in between.
+S = Q times K-transpose produces the scores.
+P = softmax(S) normalizes each row.
+O = P times V produces the output.
+A naive implementation writes S to global memory after the first multiply, reads it back for softmax, writes again, reads again for the second multiply.
+For 4096 tokens, S alone is 64 MB.
+On a 12 GB card, that is a dealbreaker.

-That requires solving five things in sequence, each constrained by the hardware.
+A fused kernel keeps S in registers the entire time.
+Softmax runs on the accumulators directly, and the second multiply consumes them in place.
+Making that work requires solving five things in sequence, each constrained by the hardware.

 **Load the input tiles.** Q, K, and V live in global memory and must be brought into shared memory tile by tile.
-The tile size is bounded by the shared memory budget per SM, which on SM120 turns out to be 99 KiB, not the 128 KiB I initially assumed.
+The tile size is bounded by the shared memory budget per SM, which on SM120 turns out to be 99 KiB, not 128 KiB as I initially assumed.

 **Quantize on the fly.** The Tensor Core does not consume float32.
 Each tile must be converted to FP4 E2M1 with block scale factors before the multiply.
 This forces a two-pass approach: load as float32, compute the scale, then encode.

 **Compute S = Q times K-transpose.** This is the first matrix multiply, executed on the FP4 Tensor Cores.
-The resulting score matrix is 64 times 64 floats, distributed across four warps of 32 threads each, entirely in registers.
-It never touches global memory.
+The resulting score matrix is 64 times 64 floats distributed across four warps of 32 threads each, entirely in registers.

-**Apply online softmax.** Softmax needs the row maximum, but the MMA output layout splits each row across four threads.
-That forces a cross-thread reduction via warp shuffle instructions before every softmax step.
+**Apply online softmax.** Each row of S is split across four threads by the MMA output layout.
+Computing the row maximum requires a cross-thread reduction using warp shuffle instructions.

 **Compute O = softmax(S) times V.** This is the second matrix multiply.
 It accumulates incrementally as each tile of K is processed, consuming the softmax output directly from the registers where S was just computed.